 Stanley Clarke’s Alembic Signature Standard with Bigsby Vibrato

-The Alembic Signature Standard with Bigsby vibrato vintage Gibson bass guitar is a tribute to one of rock’s most iconic bass players, Stanley Clarke.
+The Alembic Signature Standard with Bigsby vibrato vintage Gibson guitar is a tribute to one of rock’s most iconic bass players, Stanley Clarke.
 This bass was featured on the cover of Clarke’s 1992 album “I Wanna Play For You” and on the track “School Daze.”
-A signature model of this guitar was created in his honor by Alembic, a company that has been making custom instruments since 1932.
+A signature model of this guitar was created in his honor by Alembic, a company making custom instruments since 1932.

 Gene Simmons’ Axe

 The Axe Vintage Gibson bass guitar from Gene Simmons is an axe-shaped instrument with a black axe head and painted silver blade.
 Its mahogany body produces a heavy, crisp sound.
-It features a rosewood fretboard and EB6 four-string bridge.
+It features a rosewood fretboard and an EB6 four-string bridge.

 Gene Simmons has signed with Gibson.
 His signature bass model is called the G2 Thunderbird Bass.
-It features a Reverse Thunderbird body and headstock, and powerful T-Bird pickups.
+It features a Reverse Thunderbird body and headstock and powerful T-Bird pickups.
 It also features a bound ebony fretboard with reverse split diamond inlays.
 A Hipshot Mini-Clover tuner keeps the strings in tune while the Hipshot Bass Bridge anchors the other end of the strings.